 Gets or sets the collection of child Transform objects.

 In a composite transformation, the order of individual transformations is significant.
-For example, if you first rotate, then scale, then translate, you get a different result than if you first translate, then rotate, then scale.
-One reason order is significant is that transformations such as rotation and scaling are done with respect to the origin of the coordinate system.
-Scaling an object that is centered at the origin produces a different result than scaling an object that has been moved away from the origin.
-Similarly, rotating an object that is centered at the origin produces a different result than rotating an object that has been moved away from the origin.
+For example, rotate, scale, translate gives you a different result from translate, rotate, scale.
+One reason that order is significant is that transformations such as rotation and scaling are done with respect to the origin of the coordinate system.
+Scaling an object that is centered at the origin produces a different result from scaling an object that has been moved away from the origin.
+Similarly, rotating an object that is centered at the origin produces a different result from rotating an object that has been moved away from the origin.

 Nesting TransformGroup elements is permitted.